 I watched the breastfeeding DVD to prepare myself and I attended a parent event where I spoke to two very lovely ladies who demonstrated with a woollen boob just how the baby would latch on.
-I found some different outfits to wear for breastfeeding and I even spoke to people to find out where I could breastfeed in town.
+Shopping trips provided me with some different outfits to wear for breastfeeding and I even spoke to people to find out where I could breastfeed in town.
 I prepared myself for the odd person I was undoubtedly going to meet who would have a problem with my feeding in public.
 How did other people deal with it?
-I read articles to find out.
-I knew it might be a bit difficult at first, but this was what I wanted and I was going to keep trying until it worked.
+I read articles to find out everything I could.
+The research was overwhelming and I knew it might be a bit difficult at first, but this was what I wanted and I was going to keep trying until it worked.
 I wanted to provide the milk for my baby and everyone I spoke to at that time had told me it was the best option for my baby.

 This was it, I was going to do it.
 I was going to provide the food for my daughter.

 The rest of that day we had a bit of trouble, but my daughter seemed to be latching on for short times.
 We were both just learning!

 That first night though I must have had my finger permanently on the buzzer for the poor nurses.
 “I can’t do it.”
 It just didn’t seem to be working.
 The nurse would try to help me with the latch on each time.
 “You’ll get the hang of it.”
 “You’re tired.”
 In the end we were all getting a bit frustrated and the nurse thought she would try a premade bottle.

 ‘Hmmmm ok’, I thought, ‘just this once, just while I get the hang of it, but I don’t want her to get too used to the bottle.’I kept trying that day and as far as I was aware we were getting there.

 That afternoon we were able to go home and me and my partner were full of excitement and adrenaline… we were mentally ready for this…